 Sitting only in Dehradun where I live, I could have got the impression that the Kanvar Mela is mainly about traffic jams and rowdies who want to have a good time.
-Several of my English educated, western oriented acquaintances talked condescendingly about the Kanvarias as a big nuisance who give a hard time to the ordinary citizen by taking over highways, though I am rather sure that none of them has ever met one of the Kanvarias face to face.
+Several of my English educated, western oriented acquaintances talked condescendingly about the Kanvarias as a big nuisance who give a hard time to the ordinary citizen by taking over highways, creating huge traffic jams.

 The people of Haridwar of course also have to put up with great inconvenience, especially towards the end of the mela, when most of those who walk the whole distance on foot have left the city and when it is the turn of motorcycles, trucks and loud music.
 Around 50.000 vehicles enter the city on each of the last 3 days.
 The number of Kanvarias has exploded over the recent years.
-Last year, more than 12 million came into a town of some 250.000 inhabitants.
+In 2011, more than 12 million came into a town of some 250,000 inhabitants.
+This year in 2022, 40 million are expected.
 The huge crowds everywhere take a toll.
 All the more, the genuine friendliness and cheerfulness of the Kanvarias stand out.
 The Haridwar citizens bear the teeming crowds rather calmly.
 They know the reason why they come and respect it.
 And many benefit financially as well.

 In the west, we try hard to enjoy ourselves and to have a good time during weekends and holidays.
 There are many options, like going out for meals, visiting a picturesque town, walking around street festivals, going to a lake for a swim, if it is summer or into the mountains for trekking, and of course not to forget, the one thing many people live for – going for the yearly holiday to some far away dream country.
 And indeed, we might have a good time, provided nothing gets on our nerves.
 At the same time, a sense of futility creeps in.
 Back from a holiday, everyone is likely to say how wonderful it was.
 But for many, it turns wonderful only in retrospective, while boasting before friends.